Diabetes Meal Plan Ideas – Nutrition Packed & Flavourful Dishes The Whole Family Will Enjoy!

 As with the salad idea, mixing all your food categories into one hot dish can make your taste buds dance without adding spikes to your blood sugar levels.
 So start with a pan, then line it with i.e. brussel sprouts and squash.
 Top with your protein i.e. salmon.
 Add a homemade sauce.
 You’ll get your starch, your vegetables and protein, in a unique flavour combination.

-Another fantastic way to mix flavours while ensuring you are eating a well-balanced, diabetes friendly meal, is by creating a noodle bowl.
-Use whole grain noodles such as kamut, quinoa, or spelt.
+Another fantastic way to mix flavours while ensuring you are eating a well-balanced, Diabetes friendly meal, is by creating a noodle bowl.
+Use whole grain noodles such as kamut or quinoa.
 Cook according to the directions.
-Next, stir-fry a variety of your favourite vegetables in toasted sesame oil.
+Next, stir-fry a variety of your favourite vegetables with a low glycemic marinade or an oil such as toasted sesame oil.
 In a bowl, add the cooked noodles to one side, the vegetables to the other, and some chopped cooked chicken or beef to the other side.
 Pour heated low sodium chicken broth on top and top the entire thing with chopped onions, chopped peanuts, and a sprinkle of lime juice.
 Yum -filled and nutritious.

 Soups are easy to make and a great way to load in vegetables for added flavour.
 You can start with extra virgin olive oil, then stir in fresh minced garlic and onions, carrots, celery, peppers and other vegetables.
 This will allow them to release their flavours.
-Next add in starches such as whole grain pasta i.e. spelt or kamut pasta, brown rice, sweet potatoes, lentils or beans (soaked overnight).
-Cover with a low sodium protein based or vegetable broth of your choice and cook for 30 min to a few hours to further release the flavours.
+Next add in starches such as brown rice, sweet potatoes, lentils or beans (soaked overnight).
+Cover with a low sodium protein based or vegetable broth of your choice and cook for 30 minutes to a few hours to further release the flavours.
 Note: if adding beans, allow your soup to cook for at least 2 hours.

 Diabetes Friendly meal planning can be fun and simple.
-I know this guide will inspire you to try new recipes and food combinations and help you naturally balance your blood sugars, giving you energy and added health, every day!
+I know this guide will inspire you to try new recipes and food combinations and help you naturally balance your blood sugars, amping up your energy and added health, every day!